rahamohebbi/Agctor/Project/prd.md

     *   The system should be designed to easily incorporate support for additional Agctor runtimes via the `IActorRuntimeAdapterFactory`.
     *   Code should be modular (e.g., separate methods for DI, runtime init, prompt processing) to facilitate maintenance and future enhancements.
 *   **NFR5: Logging:**
-    *   Sufficient logging (at `Information` level) must be implemented to trace execution flow and diagnose issues.
+    *   Sufficient logging (at `Information` level) must be implemented to trace execution flow and diagnose issues, including the delegation to and response from human agents.

 ## 6. Command-Line Interface (CLI) Specification